-Before you go off to buy Litecoins, you will first need a wallet to store them in.
-There are many Litecoin wallets available today, so instead of going over all of them I’ll just quickly review the best ones in my opinion.
+Before you go off to buy Litecoins, you will need a wallet to store them in.
+There are many Litecoin wallets available today, but in this post I’ll just review the best ones in my opinion.

-The easiest Litecoin software wallets to get started with are undoubtedly Exodus and Jaxx.
+The easiest Litecoin software wallets to get started with are undoubtedly Exodus and Edge.
 Both wallets are very intuitive.
-Exodus works only on desktops, while Jaxx has a mobile version as well.
-If you want more information about these wallets you can read my Exodus review or my Jaxx review.
+Exodus works only on desktops, while Edge is for mobile.
+If you want more information you can read my Exodus review.

 Pros: Easy to get started with, various payment methods

-eToro is a popular and well established cryptocurrency investment platform that allows you to buy and sell Litecoins (and other coins) for fiat currency (i.e. Dollars, Euros, etc.).
-In other words, eToro allows you to invest in the coins rather than give you actual access to your coins. .
+eToro is a popular and well established cryptocurrency trading platform that makes it easy for you to invest in Litecoins and other cryptocurrencies for fiat currency (i.e. Dollars, Euros, etc.).
+In other words, eToro is more targeted towards traders than towards users who are looking to actually own their coins.

 Pros: Simple buying process, reliable company